IsuruKavi/Multi-functional-remote-controller-system/README.md

-🚀 Successfully Designed a Remote Controller System for Wave Soldering Machine 🛠️ During my internship at Variosystems , I had the opportunity to work on an innovative project aimed at enhancing the safety and convenience of wave soldering machine operations.
+🚀 Successfully Designed a Remote Controller System for Wave Soldering Machine 🛠️ During my internship , I had the opportunity to work on an innovative project aimed at enhancing the safety and convenience of wave soldering machine operations.
 The core objective was to remotely control the hot solder bath, eliminating the need for operators to be in close proximity to the potentially dangerous liquid solder.

 **Key Features**:
 - I designed and implemented a user-friendly interface with four push buttons (Up, Down, In, Out) to facilitate machine operations.